Erce/phpRecordExcel/README.md

 Php - Admin login system

 - Simple admin panel for adding and deleting users
 - Admin panel to control all the records modify or delete them.
-Applied by AJAX

 - Simple user panel for adding new record, saving an excel output of records to computer and sending excel output of records to admin by e-mail.